-EXECUTIVE MEMBERSHIP 2020 TPS Co-Chairs: Supt.
+COMMITTEE 54 and 55 Community Police L iaison Cor nmittee EXECUTIVE MEMBERSHIP 2020 NUMBER OF MEETINGS TPS Co-Chairs: Supt.
 Reuben S Insp.
-Dave Ecklund Civilian Co-Chair: Peter Themeli Civilian Treasurer: Lido Chilelli TPS Secretary: Cheryl Bremner opoulos NUMBER OF MEETINGS 7 meetings (3 in person) and 4 v irtually NUMBER OF TOWN HALL MEETINGS 0 (due to Covid-19) INITIATIVES (=Value Added Projects) Although the year proved challenging, our 55 C.P.L.C. worked together (virtually) and were able to create a Community Newsletter, which was just recently shared last month using social media.
-Our newsletter was met with positive feedback and interest from the community.
-Plans are to send one out quarterly through the year - giving the public an update on what 55 Division has been doing, share good-news stories as well as share updates on traffic initiatives and crime prevention programs.
-Going forward there is a plan to identify a deserving 55 C.P.L.C. also produced a 55 Division Police Appreciation video - where Members of our Committee submitted a minute video expressing their thanks, experiences and appreciation of our Police Officers.
-The videos were all combined into one 6 minute video and shown to the Officers.
-The video was also shared on social media.
-Officer Appreciation Video: https://youtu.be/2q8AcwpR8KU Our Committee was again happy to support the 55 Centre and their annual Christmas Hamper Program.
-This year, due to Covid19, the Centre gave various gift cards for food and necessities to vulnerable seniors and those families in need over the holidays.
-CRIME MANAGEMENT PROCESS - \ =!!!\ !=!! /o.ooo.oo O POLICE SERVICES BOARD (T.P.S.I No expenditures for the year 2020 due to Covid10 Quantity Amount 0.00 Total Expenditures , 0.00 Amount to be returned (Total funding for the 2 Divisions) \$ 2,000.0 Amount to be returned (100 arranding for the 2 Divisions) μ 2,000.00
+Dave Ecklund Civilian Co-Chair: Peter Themeli Civilian Treasurer: Lido Chilelli TPS Secretary: Cheryl Bremner 7 meetings (3 in person) and 4 v opoulos 3 (1 iitualiy NUMBER OF TOWN HALL MEETINGS 0 (due to Covid-19) INITIATIVES (=Value Added Projects) Although the year proved challer worked together (virtually) and w Community Newsletter, which was last month using social media.
+On with positive feedback and interest Plans are to send one out quarter giving the public an update on w been doing, share good-news strupdates on traffic initiatives and programs.
+Going forward there deserving rere able to as just rece our newsletest from the erly through hat 55 Divisories as we crime preve create a ntly shared ter was met community. the year - sion has Il as share ention 55 C.P.L.C. also produced a 55 Appreciation video - where Mem submitted a minute video expres experiences and appreciation of The videos were all combined in and shown to the Officers.
+The on social media.
+Officer Appreciations://youtu.be/2q8AcwpR8KU nbers of our sing their th our Police to one 6 mi video was a Committee nanks, Officers. nute video Our Committee was again happy Centre and their annual Christma This year, due to Covid19, the C cards for food and necessities to and those families in need over t as Hamper entre gave vulnerable Program. various gift seniors CRIME MANAGEMENT PROCESS EXPENDITURES FROM TORONT O POLICE SERVICES BOARD (T.P.S.I Quantity Amount No expenditures for the year 2020 - due to Covid19 0.00 Total Expenditures ¢ 2 000 00 Amount to be returned (Total funding for the 2 Divisions) \$ 2,000.0 \$ 2,000.00